HR-894/SolarSystem/README.md

     cd SolarSystem
     ```
 3.  **Open `index.html` in your favorite browser.**

-That's it!
-The simulation should be up and running.
+    And that's it!
+The planets will start their cosmic dance.

 ---

+## 👨‍💻 Author

 Made with ❤️ by [HR-894](https://github.com/HR-894).